 - Blurred vision

-If detox from Xanax is done without medical supervision, some of the more dangerous withdrawal symptoms, such as hypertension or heart palpitations, can be deadly.
+If detox from Xanax is done without medical supervision, some more dangerous withdrawal symptoms, such as hypertension or heart palpitations, can be deadly.